 - Tread pattern: The knobs at the center have a relatively low profile, but are placed at a distance to each other.
 They combine with the tall shoulder knobs to ensure that you can get lots of grip as you are taking corners.
 This will be consistent over a wide array of riding conditions.

 - The weight is higher on this version.

-The Schwalbe Jumbo Jim is amongst the top-rated fat bike tires today.
-With many devoted Schwalbe mountain tire users, we could not wait for them to enter the market and see what they would release to improve our experience.
-Their first tire, the Jumbo Jim takes a tread similar to their popular racing to ralph and expands to a 4″ and large 4.8″ size, and of course they had to make it light!
-First offered equipped to many production bikes this year we have had the opportunity to do a fair amount of testing with the Jim and we will say there are better winter tires for loose snow and cornering but take it to the dirt and this tire offers one of the best blends of traction, low rolling resistance and lightweight!
-Kind of just like the racing Ralph it is modeled after.
-While they do offer a super light 990g 4.0 Liteskin version we do recommend the only 100g heavier Snakeskin version for a more durable tubeless friendly sidewall.
-We see the 4.0 Snakeskin as the hottest summer tire available this season so don’t wait for these to disappear
+The Schwalbe Jumbo Jim EVO is amongst the top-rated fat bike tires today.
+Like many devoted Schwalbe mountain tire users we could not wait for them to enter the market and see what the manufacturer would release to improve our experience.
+Their first tire, the Jumbo Jim takes a tread similar to their popular racing ralph and expands to a 4″ and large 4.8″ size.
+We have had the opportunity to do a fair amount of testing with the Jim and we will say there are better winter tires for loose snow and cornering.
+However, as we took to dirt, the tire offered one of the best blends of traction, low rolling resistance and lightweight!
+While they do offer a super light 990g 4.0 Liteskin version, we would recommend the only 100g heavier Snakeskin version for a more durable sidewall.

 SCHWALBE Jumbo Jim Tire

-6. SCHWALBE Jumbo Jim Adix: Blue Addix Speedgrip; Offered in variable widths; Wider lugs for better clearance
+6. SCHWALBE Jumbo Jim: Blue Addix Speedgrip; Offered in variable widths; Wider lugs for better clearance

 - Material: ADDIX Speedgrip (blue)